-- a) All CCR surface impoundments and lateral expansions of CCR surface impoundments are subject to the groundwater monitoring and corrective action requirements under this Subpart. - b) Required submissions and Agency approvals for groundwater monitoring - 1) Existing CCR surface impoundments.
+- a) All CCR surface impoundments and lateral expansions of CCR surface impoundments are subject to the groundwater monitoring and corrective action requirements of this Subpart. - b) Required Submissions and Agency Approvals for Groundwater Monitoring - 1) Existing CCR Surface Impoundments.
 The owner or operator of an existing CCR surface impoundment must submit the following to the Agency in an initial operating permit application:

-- A) a hydrogeologic site characterization meeting the requirements of Section 845.620; - B) design and construction plans of a groundwater monitoring system meeting the requirements of Section 845.630; - C) a groundwater sampling and analysis program that includes selection of the statistical procedures to be used for evaluating groundwater monitoring data as required by Section 845.640; and - D) a monitoring program that includes a minimum of eight independent samples for each background and downgradient well as required by Section 845.650(b). - 2) New CCR surface impoundments.
-The owner or operator of a new CCR surface impoundment and all lateral expansions of a CCR surface impoundment must submit the information required in subsection (b)(1)(A)-(C) in a construction permit application, and the information required in subsection (b)(1)(D) in an operating permit application. - 3) All owners and operators of CCR surface impoundments must: - A) conduct groundwater monitoring under a monitoring program approved by the Agency under this Subpart; - B) evaluate the groundwater monitoring data for statistically significant levels over background levels for the constituents listed in Section 845.600 after each sampling event; - C) determine compliance with the groundwater protection standards in Section 845.600 after each sampling event; and - D) submit all groundwater monitoring data to the Agency and any analysis performed under subsection (b)(3)(B) and (b)(3)(C) within 60 days after completion of sampling, and place the groundwater monitoring data in the facility's operating record as required by Section 845.800(d)(15). - c) Once the groundwater monitoring system and the groundwater monitoring program have been established at the CCR surface impoundment as required by this Subpart, the owner or operator must conduct groundwater monitoring and, if necessary, corrective action throughout the active life and post-closure care period of the CCR surface impoundment or the time period specified in Section 845.740(b) when closure is by removal.
+- A) A hydrogeologic site characterization meeting the requirements of Section 845.620; - B) Design and construction plans of a groundwater monitoring system meeting the requirements of Section 845.630; - C) A groundwater sampling and analysis program that includes selection of the statistical procedures to be used for evaluating groundwater monitoring data as required by Section 845.640; and - D) A monitoring program that includes a minimum of eight independent samples for each background and downgradient well as required by Section 845.650(b). - New CCR Surface Impoundments.
+The owner or operator of a new CCR surface impoundment and all lateral expansions of a CCR surface impoundment must submit the information required in subsections (b)(1)(A) through (C) in a construction permit application, and the information required in subsection (b)(1)(D) in an operating permit application. - 3) All owners and operators of CCR surface impoundments must: - A) Conduct groundwater monitoring under a monitoring program approved by the Agency under this Subpart; - B) Evaluate the groundwater monitoring data for statistically significant levels over background levels for the constituents listed in Section 845.600 after each sampling event; - C) Determine compliance with the groundwater protection standards in Section 845.600 after each sampling event; and - D) Submit all groundwater monitoring data to the Agency and any analysis performed under subsections (b)(3)(B) and (b)(3)(C) within 60 days after completion of sampling, and place the groundwater monitoring data in the facility's operating record as required by Section 845.800(d)(15). - c) Once the groundwater monitoring system and the groundwater monitoring program have been established at the CCR surface impoundment as required by this Subpart, the owner or operator must conduct groundwater monitoring and, if necessary, corrective action throughout the active life and post-closure care period of the CCR surface impoundment or the time period specified in Section 845.740(b) when closure is by removal.